lbarazza/Banana-Collector/README.md

 This project is implemented using Python 3.6, PyTorch, NumPy and the UnityEnvironment package.

 ## Run the Code
-To run the code in this repository download clone the repository and run the main.py file.
+To run the code in this repository download/clone the repository and run the main.py file.